3L0C/mpvSockets-smpv/README.md

 ## disclaimers
 * right now if the directory `/tmp/mpvSockets` does not exist then videos launched through umpv, will not have a socket, full stop.
+* as i mentioned above i do not think that hardcoding umpv to use `/tmp/mpvSockets/umpv_socket` is standard or the best way to do this. any better suggestions are happliy welcome.
+* i am not a programer, i just found a way to have my cake and eat it to. if you have a better way of solving this issue then please share it with me.
 * ~~if mpv is
   launched on it's own then this script will create that directory, but (at least in my testing) no socket will actually be created, only the directory,